holi-java/goos-java8/README.md

 Entry Point is **the event** that triggers the next round of **behavior** we want to work.

 Introduce a single feature to a **separated class** that it is been discovered by writing a unit-test, and **replacing** with it in system as soon as possible to make the system more **simpler** when the unit-test pass.

+## Effectiveness of Single Responsibility Principle

+Single Responsibility Principle is very **effective heuristic** for breaking up the complexity.

+## Defer Decisions

+Defer Decisions help us focus on the **immediate task** without getting dragged into thinking about the next significant chunk functionality.